PhD student position: Metabolism of vascular anomalies

 – Submit your application to firstname.lastname@example.org by e-mail.
 Please send one pdf file containing:

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 Furthermore, The Max Planck Society strives for gender and diversity equality.
 We welcome applications from all backgrounds.

-Deadline for submitting applications: 22 May 2019
+Deadline for submitting applications: 30th of June 2019

 Please visit www.vacure.eu for more information on the project, the recruitment and selection criteria.
 Contact for questions: email@example.com